-The Bachelor in Communication is a three-year course of theoretical studies combined with a series of practical tools for the understanding and management of communication and its political, economic and socio-cultural implications.
+The Bachelor in Communication is a three-year course of theoretical studies combined with a series of practical tools for the understanding and managing communication and its political, economic and socio-cultural implications.
 To obtain the diploma in Communication, students must earn 180 ECTS, choosing one of the three following specialisations:

 - Business, markets and society,

-Students will be asked to choose their specialisation within two weeks of the start of the first semester courses (for the academic year 2022/2023 by October 3rd, 2022).
-The choice will be accompanied by information sessions with the specialisations responsible.
+Students will be asked to choose their specialisation within two weeks of the start of the first semester courses (for the academic year 2023/2024 by October 2nd, 2023).
+Information sessions with the specialisations responsible will accompany the choice.

-The courses are taught is in Italian with a number of courses given in English, especially from the third year.
+The courses are taught in Italian, with several courses given in English, especially from the third year.

 Overall, the programme has a few unique features: